hectorastrom/CRInteractive/README.md

 ### `flask drop_tables`
 - Drops all tables in database (users, workouts, and metrics) after prompting the user to confirm they want to drop the tables.
 ### `flask add_user 'firstname' 'lastname' 'email' 'role' 'team'`
 - Using the provided inputs, add_user creates a user if they don't already exist.
 If they already exist and are not deleted, it will print the information of the existing user.
 If they already exist and are deleted it'll reactive the user and print their information.
 If the user does not exist it will add them BUT WILL NOT SEND AN EMAIL TO THEM.
+- The valid inputs for role are "cox", "coxswain", "coach", "hcoach".
+Any other input for role will become a rower
+- The valid inputs for team are "men's varsity", "mv", "l", "fl", "fall launchpad".
+Multiple word teams must be put in "quotes" as input.
+- All inputs are defaulted to lowercase and are stripped for easier inputs.
 ### `flask remove_user 'email'`
 - Removes user with the email provided, asking for confirmation before DELETING (not setting to deleted) the user.
 ### `flask query_user 'email'`